George Collins

 Carolyn retired from Tusculum University in 2010 as Associate Professor of Education.
 Prior to that she taught at Tusculum View Elementary for 31 years.
 She began teaching Greene County history in 1986 to her third-graders – highlighting Tusculum with the Doaks and Rev. Balch, Dickson-Williams Mansion, Valentine Sevier, and David Crockett, creating booklets for the students to use before field trips to see areas they had studied.

-She has compiled several books including Stories from the South in Greene County with Nolachuckey Elementary School students; Reflections from the Past in Chuckey, Afton, Tusculum and Eastern Greene County with Chuckey-Doak Middle School students; Remembering Greene County Mills; St. James Luthern Church Celebrating 200 Years: 1811 – 2011; The History of Asbury United Methodist Church; Tales of the Rails (history of the Tweetsie, Clinchfield, Southern, and other railroads) for ETSU’s Carter Railroad Museum; The History of Blue Springs Lutheran Church; and Blue Springs Schools, Community and College.
+She has compiled several books including Stories from the South in Greene County with Nolachuckey Elementary School students; Reflections from the Past in Chuckey, Afton, Tusculum and Eastern Greene County with Chuckey-Doak Middle School students; Remembering Greene County Mills; St. James Lutheran Church Celebrating 200 Years: 1811-2011; The History of Asbury United Methodist Church; Tales of the Rails (history of the Tweetsie, Clinchfield, Southern, and other railroads) for the Carter Railroad Museum; The History of Blue Springs Lutheran Church; and Blue Springs Schools, Community, and College.

-Carolyn is the Historian for the Blue Springs Historical Society and the George L Carter National Railroad Historical Society; Treasurer for the Greene County Genealogical Society and the Nolachuckey Chapter DAR; and Secretary for the Greene County Heritage Trust.
-She serves as Secretary of the Association.
+Carolyn is the Historian for the Blue Springs Historical Society; Treasurer for the Greene County Genealogical Society and the Nolachuckey Chapter DAR; and Secretary for the Greene County Heritage Trust.
+She serves as the Secretary of the Friends of the Andrew Johnson National Historic Site.